 Paul Hughes is a senior associate in the Supreme Court & Appellate practice of the Washington DC office.
 He has worked on more than 100 appellate matters in state and federal courts

 , including more than 45 cases before the US Supreme Court.
-Paul has argued before the US Court of Appeals for the Third, Seventh, Ninth, and Tenth Circuits.
+Paul has argued seven appeals before the US Court of Appeals for the Third, Seventh, Eighth, Ninth and Tenth Circuits, as well as the en banc Ninth Circuit.

 Prior to joining Mayer Brown, Paul served as a law clerk to the Honorable Diana Gribbon Motz, US Court of Appeals for the Fourth Circuit.